mgomri/Sprint-Challenge-React-Wars/README.md

 - [x] Describe state.

-state allows the app developper to make their UI interactive by giving them the ability to trigger changes tot he underlying data.
+State allows the app developper to make their UI interactive by giving them the ability to trigger changes tot he underlying data.

 - [x] Describe props.
-props is an object that holds data passed down form a parent componenent to a child component.
+Props is an object that holds data passed down form a parent componenent to a child component.

-- [x] What are side effects, and how do you sync effects in a React component to state or prop changes? side effects are changes caused by invoking a function, and which affect state components etc outside of the scope of that function.
+- [x] What are side effects, and how do you sync effects in a React component to state or prop changes?
+Side effects are changes caused by invoking a function, and which affect state components etc outside of the scope of that function.
 Effects in a react component are synced to state or prop changes via a useEffect hook.

 ## Project Set Up